 Click to skip to a heading in the contents below or continue to read our full article.

-What is flocked vinyl?
-Or, as it is sometimes called, vinyl flock?
+What is flocked vinyl (or, vinyl flock, as it is sometimes called)?

-Flocked vinyl is a type of vinyl which is fuzzy or furry – it has a texture a bit like felt or suede material.
+It is a type of fuzzy or furry vinyl.
+Have you seen and felt it before?
+Felt or suede material has a similar feel.
 It is a much thicker variety of vinyl than regular Heat Transfer Vinyl (HTV).
 The fuzz means it is raised, adding dimension to your design.

 It is a great vinyl to use on things like kids clothes.
 They will love the feel of it!
 It looks good when used on sports hoodies and tops to make the numbers really pop.